cdapio/cdap/docs/developer-guide/source/debugging.rst

    The Reactor should confirm that the debugger port is open with a message such as ``Remote debugger agent started on port 5005``.

 #.
-Deploy the *HelloWorld* Application to the Reactor by dragging and dropping the
+Deploy (for example) the *HelloWorld* Application to the Reactor by dragging and dropping the
    ``HelloWorld.jar`` file from the ``/examples/HelloWorld`` directory onto the Reactor Dashboard.